ethberlin-hackathon/Talks-presentations/resources/why-are-you-here/README.md

-###Why Are You Here?
-Is a talk by Jordan Spence, the Chief Marketing Officer of MyCrypto.
+### Why Are You Here?

+An ETHBerlin talk by Jordan Spence, CMO at MyCrypto.

+---

 This talk was designed to get the hackers into a good headspace before the hackathon began.
 It touches on figuring out and learning a few key points: